How to stay connected to a remote workforce

 Put a formal process in place and make sure everyone knows how they can voice their opinions.
 Better still, make sure they know they’re expected to do so.
 Honest feedback shouldn’t be an optional activity, it should be part of the routine – just like attending meetings and sticking to deadlines.

 For remote teams, you might want to consider rolling out a feedback tool.
-We use our own Insights tool to send short, engaging surveys that don’t disrupt our team’s workflow.
+We send send short, engaging surveys that don’t disrupt our team’s workflow.
 It gives a real-time view of how our people are feeling without getting in everyone’s way.
 We can then spot trends which might become bigger issues before they get out of hand.

 Hold a weekly debrief